Luke Littler: 2025: World champion and world number one

-In March, Littler won the UK Open for the first time; he defeated James Wade 11–2 in the final.
-He retained his Belgian Darts Open title – winning his third European Tour title.
-On night seven of the 2025 Premier League, Littler hit his third televised nine-dart finish in the final against Michael van Gerwen before winning the match 6–4.
-He became the first player to record six nightly wins in a single Premier League season after his victory on night night 16 and finished the league stage on 45 points – the highest amount of points earned in a Premier League season.
-On Finals Night on 29 May, he defeated Gerwyn Price 10–7 in the semi-finals and progressed to the final where he played Luke Humphries in a rematch of the 2024 final.
-However, Littler was unable to defend his title as he lost 11–8 to Humphries.
+In March, Littler won the UK Open for the first time, defeating James Wade 11–2 in the final.
+He retained his Belgian Darts Open title to win his third European Tour title.
+On night seven of the 2025 Premier League, Littler hit a nine-dart finish in the final against Michael van Gerwen before winning the match 6–4.
+He became the first player to record six nightly wins in a single Premier League season after his victory on night 16 and finished the league stage on a record-setting 45 points.
+On Finals Night on 29 May, he defeated Gerwyn Price 10–7 in the semi-finals before losing 11–8 to Luke Humphries in a rematch of the 2024 final.
 At the World Matchplay, Littler hit a nine-dart finish in his semi-final match against Josh Rock.
-In a repeat of their UK Open meeting, Littler defeated James Wade 18–13 in the final to win the World Matchplay for the first time.
+In a repeat of their UK Open meeting, Littler defeated Wade 18–13 in the final to win the World Matchplay for the first time.
 He also became the fifth player to complete the so-called PDC Triple Crown by winning the World Matchplay, the World Championship and the Premier League.

-He followed this victory by winning back-to-back World Series titles in Australia and New Zealand, as well as a second European Tour title of the year at the Flanders Darts Trophy.
-At the World Grand Prix, Littler won his seventh PDC major title by defeating Luke Humphries 6–1 in the final.
+Littler followed his World Matchplay victory by winning back-to-back World Series titles in Australia and New Zealand, as well as a second European Tour title of the year at the Flanders Darts Trophy.
+At the World Grand Prix, he won his seventh PDC major title by defeating Luke Humphries 6–1 in the final.
 He won his sole Players Championship title of the year at Players Championship 32, beating Dennie Olde Kalter 8–2 in the final.

-In November, Littler retained the Grand Slam by defeating Luke Humphries 16–11 in the final.
+In November, Littler retained the Grand Slam by defeating Humphries 16–11 in the final.
 By reaching the final of the tournament, Littler overtook Humphries on the PDC Order of Merit and became the new world number one, the youngest player to achieve the feat.
+He won his sixth major title of the year at the Players Championship Finals with an 11–8 win against Nathan Aspinall.